apiato/apiato/docs/_docs/C.features/admin-dashboard.md

 order: 30
 ---

-*apiato doesn't recommend serving HTML pages.
+*APIATO doesn't recommend serving HTML pages.
 Instead you should build your own Frontend App completely isolated from the Backend code.*

 ## The provided Admin route: